JonhyOliveira/JonhyOliveira/README.md

 Currently I'm:

-- 👨‍🎓 **studying CS** @ NOVA School of Science & Technology! - 4th year of Integrated Masters' Degree in CS.
+- 👨‍🎓 **studying CS** @ NOVA School of Science & Technology! - 4th year of Integrated Masters' Degree.
 - :diving_mask: **part-time** studying @ 42 School in Lisbon
 - 🌟 Looking for stuff to learn and/or do